YOKOSUKA, Japan –

-YOKOSUKA, Japan -- U.S. Naval Forces and Navy Region Japan held a change of command ceremony July 10 at the Commander, Fleet Activities Yokosuka (CFAY) Benny Decker Theater.
+YOKOSUKA, Japan – U.S. Naval Forces and Navy Region Japan held a change of command ceremony on July 14.

 Rear Adm.
-Brian P. Fort became the 35th commander of Commander, U.S. Naval Forces Japan (CNFJ), and he also serves as Commander, Navy Region Japan (CNRJ), after relieving Rear Adm.
-Gregory J. Fenton.
+Brian P. Fort was relieved by Rear Adm.
+Carl Lahti, who became the 36th commander of Commander, U.S. Naval Forces Japan (CNFJ) and Commander, Navy Region Japan (CNFJ).

 The ceremony was presided by Lt.
 Gen. Schneider, Commander, U.S. Forces Japan, and included taiko drums performance and music by the 7th Fleet band.

 Fort retired after a 32-year career in the U.S. Navy, which included serving as commanding officer of the USS Gonzalez (DDG 66), and as commander, Destroyer Squadron 26.
 Fort commanded Navy Nuclear Power Training Unit, Ballston Spa, and served as Commander, Navy Region Hawaii/Naval Surface Group Middle Pacific.

 During his time as CNFJ, Fort oversaw the Navy's response to the challenges of COVID-19 and established policies to keep Sailors, dependents, and the workforce safe and mission-ready.
 In addition to setting the conditions to deploy ships COVID-free, CNFJ/CNRJ worked closely with medical authorities in vaccine distribution throughout seven installations.
 The result led to the highest vaccine take rate in the Navy, and approval for the U.S. Navy to vaccinate the Japanese workforce, as well as minor dependent children aged 12 to 17.

 Fort expressed his appreciation and gratitude to the CNFJ/CNRJ team in his farewell speech.